Are you normal?

 It's the one thing everyone tells me they struggle with - ideas for social media posts.

-What can you write about to keep people interested and engaged, even if your business isn't open or busy at this time of year?
+What can you write about to keep people interested and engaged, and to encourage them to plan a visit to your business?

 Here are a few ideas